ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 ### Don't mess with finalizers ###
 It is extremely rare to need to override Object.finalize.

-Tip: Don't do it.
+Google Tip: Don't do it.
 If you absolutely must, first read and understand Effective Java Item 7, "Avoid Finalizers," very carefully, and then don't do it.

+### Return an empty list or map not null ###
+For methods that return lists/maps/sets etc. don't return null.
+It is cleaner to return an empty instance as the calling code does not need to check for null.